 The Practice is registered under the General Data Protection Regulation (GDPR) and new Data Protection Act 2018 and all records we hold on file or on the computer are completely confidential.
 They are only shared with those health professionals directly involved in a patient’s care.

 Your medical records are kept up to date on a fully computerised medical record system called SystmOne.

 You have the right to see your medical records, subject to the limitations of the law.
 Please ask at reception how to go about this.
-If you request a paper copy of your records, we may charge you an administration fee.

 Please ask at reception for further details

 If you are referred to a hospital specialist you are welcome to request a copy of the referral letter.